Table of Contents

 An IndexedProcedure subclass' constructor must call the

-superconstructor with an int
+superconstructor with an int, the unique id

 for that binding.
-That int
+That int is stored in

-the id
+the id field of

-.
+IndexedProcedure.
 A subclass can

-then use the id
+then use the id instance variable to

 dispatch to many native procedures in the body of the

-method required by native
+doApply method required by native

 procedures.